mieweb/mie-api-tools/readme.md

 * Retrieve Records
     * Search through queries
     * Filter by fields
-    * Get all data related to a patient.
+    * Get all data related to a patient
 * Update Records
     * Update any record with JSON data
 * Create Recrods